MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/whats-new/live-whats-new.md

 To see all of the recent code changes to the Xbox Live APIs, you can also check the <a href="https://github.com/Microsoft/xbox-live-api/commits/master" target="_blank">GitHub commit history for the "xbox-live-api" repo &#11008;</a>.

+This article covers 2017 and 2018 releases.
+For 2015 and 2016 releases, see [What's New for older releases of Xbox Live](archived/live-whats-new-archived-nav.md).

 ## October 2018